AguaClara/Textbook/AIDE/Specifications.rst

 Design Goals
 ------------

-The high-rate, vertical flow Clarifier is designed with the following goals:
+The high-rate, vertical flow clarifier is designed with the following goals:

 A. To deliver flocs to the clarifier bay without breaking them into pieces with terminal velocities below the capture velocity of the plate settlers.
 This sets the maximum velocity gradient for the transfer of the flocs from the flocculator to the floc filter in the clarifier bay.
 The maximum velocity gradient shall be less than 250 Hz and lower values will be required for raw waters with high concentrations of dissolved organic matter.